bookofproofs/bookofproofs.github.io/_sources/history/18th-century/jacquier.md

 **François Jacquier **was a French 18th century mathematician who spent most of his life in the Minim Monastery in Rome.
 Along with Thomas Le Seur he edited a highly annotated edition of Newton's _Principia_.

 ### Mathematical Profile (Excerpt):
-* His parents were Joseph Jacquier (1676-1712), a master baker, and Margueritte Desenlis (1679-1763), the daughter of a master toolmaker.
-* Joseph and Margueritte Jacquier were married on 4 February 1698.
-* They had four children: Hugues-Joseph, born November 1698; Anne, born in March 1700; Marie-Françoise, born in January 1706; and François, the subject of this biography, born in 1711.
-* François never knew his father Joseph who died on 3 April 1762 the year after he was born.
-* Jean Desenlis (born 1666), the elder brother of François' mother Margueritte, joined the Order of Minims and probably influenced both Joseph and Margueritte Jacquier's sons to join the Order of Minims.
 * We note that although the spelling of the name Jacquier is constant through generations, the name Desenlis is not, appearing also as de Senlis, Senlis, Sanly, Senly, Sanlys etc.
-* Jacquier was taught by the Minim priest Jean Desenlis, his uncle, who quickly saw that his nephew was a talented mathematician who was interested in mathematics and science.
-* When he was sixteen years old, Jacquier followed the example of his elder brother and uncle, and joined the Order of Minims.
 * The Order believed in poverty, chastity, and obedience but the followers also devoted themselves to study and scholarship which suited Jacquier.
 * We note that Le Seur, who was born in 1703, so eight years older than Jacquier, had also studied at the College in Vitry-le-François.
 * Jacquier had rapidly gained a high reputation for his mathematical and scientific skills and, in 1734, Cardinal Alessandro Albani consulted him about the hydraulic problems with the harbour of Ravenna and with the river Montone which joins the Ronco before entering the sea just south of Ravenna.